Inherited Craziness

 descendant of Rosina Sweeney

-John Henry Charles Sweeney, son of John Sweeney and Anne Elizabeth Gabbaday, married Susannah Harvey, daughter of John Harvey and Esther Glede, on 6 Jul 1862 at the church of St John the Evangelist, Limehouse.
-The bride was 16 and the groom, listed as a Seaman, will have been 23 at the time of the marriage.
-Witnesses were the bridegroom's father, John Sweney (sic) and the groom's sister, Mary Ann Sweeney.
+John Henry Charles Sweeney (b.
+11 May 1839 in Ratcliff), son of John Sweeney and Anne Elizabeth Gabbaday, married Susannah Harvey (b.
+15 Oct 1845 in Limehouse), daughter of John Harvey and Esther Glede, on 6 Jul 1862 at the church of St John the Evangelist, Limehouse (St John's Church, Halley Street, Limehouse).
+Susannah was 16 and John, a Seaman, 23.
+Witnesses were the bridegroom's father, John Sweney (sic) and his sister, Mary Ann Sweeney.

 John and Susannah had eleven children: